 I’m always deeply fascinated by how companies work and what their office space looks like.
 This was such a fun and interesting post that gave me all of that – and a deep desire to go to Germany and eat a lot of food.

-Keep an eye on my Twitter for future updates.
+Keep an eye on my Twitter for updates about me and my hiatus.
 I am focusing on family and myself still but I’ve been active on Twitter a bit again lately.
-I’m planning on bringing regular posting back in the next week or two.
+Hopefully I’ll get back to writing lots of stuff soon.

 Drop your fave reads this month in the comments and let me know what you think about my picks.